Virginia Museum of Fine Arts, Richmond - Things to Do at Virginia Museum of Fine Arts

 Fabergé Collection

 The museum's crown jewel features five imperial Easter eggs and over 200 decorative objects.
-It's genuinely impressive - the craftsmanship is almost impossibly intricate, and you'll find yourself leaning in to catch details you missed on first glance.
+It's impressive - the craftsmanship is almost impossibly intricate, and you'll find yourself leaning in to catch details you missed on first glance.

 Art Nouveau and Art Deco Galleries